Frequently Asked Questions

 The Forums are your portal to interacting with our community.

-With over a thousand members, and more than 10,000 posts, very likely your questions are answered there.
+With over two thousand members, and more than 20,000 posts, very likely your questions are answered there.

 You will find articles, discussion boards, reference material, workout logs and much more.

 You can ask questions about details of exercises and techniques, tell of your experiences, or ask knowledgable people how to incorporate any exercises into your current activities.

 Become a member today – membership is free; all you need is a valid email address.

 Opt in to receive our occasional newsletter

 Be alerted to upcoming workshops, new programs as released, and other Stretch Therapy news.